libcsp/libcsp/README.md

 8-bit system to be fully connected on the network.
 This allows all subsystems to provide their services on the same network level, without any master node required.
-Using a service oriented architecture has several advantages compared to the traditional mater/slave topology used on many cubesats.
+Using a service oriented architecture has several advantages compared to the traditional master/slave topology used on many cubesats.

-  - Standardised network protocol: All subsystems can communicate with eachother (multi-master)
+  - Standardised network protocol: All subsystems can communicate with each other (multi-master)
   - Service loose coupling: Services maintain a relationship that minimizes dependencies between subsystems
   - Service abstraction: Beyond descriptions in the service contract,